-This document is formed according to Common Criteria CCv{3.1} EAL6 augmented (EAL6+) and comprises the Infineon Technologies AG Security Controller (Integrated Circuit IC) with the above listed Common Criteria Identifiers and with specific IC dedicated firmware and optional software.
+This document is formed according to Common Criteria CCv{3.1} EAL6 augmented (EAL6+) and comprises the Infineon Technologies AG Security Controller (Integrated Circuit IC) with the above listed Common Criteria Identifiers and with specific IC dedicated firmware in two alternative versions and optional software.

 The target of evaluation (TOE) is described in the following.

-This confidential Security Target has the revision 0.3 and is dated 2017-05-22.
+This confidential Security Target has the revision 0.7 and is dated 2017-11-06.

-The Target of Evaluation (TOE) is one Infineon Security Controller represented by the CCIs as listed above and with following optional available software packages:
+The Target of Evaluation (TOE) is the Infineon Security Controller with following optional available software packages: